cseanburns/geo-titles/manuscript/title-manuscript.md

 more downloads but fewer citations than papers with other title types [@jamali_article_2011; @paiva_articles_2012].
-This suggests that the informativeness of a question-type title is not substantial.
+This suggests that question-type title might generally be less informative.
 However, disciplinary effects exist.
-Papers with titles that ask questions are cited more in the computer science literature [@fiala_are_2021], but no citation effects were found for question-type titles in an ecology journal [@fox_relationship_2015].
+Papers with titles that ask questions are cited more in the computer science literature [@fiala_are_2021], and no citation effects were found for question-type titles in an ecology journal [@fox_relationship_2015].

 As mentioned, the use of compound titles